Brides (2025 film)

 Brides is a 2025 British-Italian film directed by Nadia Fall from a screenplay by Suhayla El-Bushra.
 It is starring Ebada Hassan and Safiyya Ingar.
 The film premiered at the 2025 Sundance Film Festival.
 The film was inspired by the real-life events of the Bethnal Green trio.

 Synopsis

-Two teenage girls decide to run away from the United Kingdom to travel to Syria after experiencing Islamophobic discrimination in school.
+Two teenage girls decide to run away from the United Kingdom to travel to Syria to join ISIS after experiencing Islamophobic discrimination in school.
 When their fixer doesn't turn up to their arranged meeting place, they get stranded in Istanbul, and must find a way to travel to the Syrian border before someone realises they've run away from home.